ANSSI-FR/pciemem/README.md

 See also [PCIleech](https://github.com/ufrisk/pcileech) from Ulf Frisk.

+PCIemem is licensed under the GPL-2 since it's a Linux kernel module

 ## uflash

 uflash is a userland tool used to read or flash the EEPROM on a PCI connected USB 3380.
+It is licensed under the MIT license.